jc-kirthi/Traffic-Light-Banner/README.md

-# Check out the code to try it!
+# Check out the code, to try it!

 This project demonstrates to build a traffic light signal using HTML and CSS.